equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 `current_user` and expect the object to return you limited scope that user can perform given action (`.viewable`, `.editable`)

+Last line in our controller is just implementing order DESC by `comments.created_at`.
+This is to demonstrate that it's ok to mix model scopes and query objects.

+Now again, query objects come in many flavors.
+Other Rails developers may agree or disagree with the use I've presented.
+It's really up to you and your team to figure out what approach will work for you.
+Just be careful not to repeat same query object in multiple files.
+Lot of time having just single `.call` method on a query object is required to enforce single responsibility but lot of time it makes more sense to have multiple public methods on query object in order to avoid replicating code, or including intermediary Ruby module.
+My advice is be pragmatic about it.
+Also don't prematurely extract Rails scopes to query objects.
+The day will come when it feels right.

 more sources:

 * http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/
   (`4.
 Extract Query Objects` & `6.
 Extract Policy` section)

 ## Debugging